top of page

 HOW DID YOU START WRITING BOOKS AND CREATING MASSAGE VIDEOS?

 After the success of my Reflexology Sox, things started to fall into place.
-I had been modeling for a catalogue called Living Arts (which is now Gaiam) and they decided to expand their video production from mostly yoga videos to include a massage series.
+I had been modeling for a catalogue called Living Arts (now Gaiam) and they decided to expand their video production from mostly yoga videos to include a massage series.
 They asked me to work with them creating and hosting videos on reflexology, acupressure, baby massage, pregnancy massage, partner massage, and therapeutic touch.
-Around the same time, a literary agent friend in New York proposed the idea of writing an instructional book based on the success of my Reflexology Sox.
+Around the same time, a literary agent in New York proposed the idea of writing an instructional book based on the success of my Reflexology Sox.
 Within a few months, I wrote a book proposal that she could shop to publishers and the next thing I knew, I was writing a book!

 WHAT DO YOU WANT TO DO NEXT?